changeworld/azure-docs.pl-pl/articles/virtual-machines/windows/sizes-gpu.md

 ---
-title: Rozmiary maszyny Wirtualnej systemu Windows Azure - GPU | Dokumentacja firmy Microsoft
+title: Azure Windows VM sizes - GPU | Microsoft Docs
-description: Wyświetla różne procesora GPU zoptymalizowanych pod kątem dostępne dla maszyn wirtualnych systemu Windows Azure.
-Wyświetla informacje o liczbie Vcpu, dysków z danymi i karty sieciowe, a także przepustowości przepływności i sieć magazynu rozmiarów w tej serii.
+description: Lists the different GPU optimized sizes available for Windows virtual machines in Azure.
+Lists information about the number of vCPUs, data disks and NICs as well as storage throughput and network bandwidth for sizes in this series.
 services: virtual-machines-windows
 documentationcenter: ''
 author: jonbeck7